WalletScrutiny/WalletScrutinyCom/_iphone/com.koinal.ios.md

 issue:
 icon: com.koinal.ios.jpg
 bugbounty:
-verdict: wip # wip fewusers nowallet nobtc obfuscated custodial nosource nonverifiable reproducible bounty defunct
+verdict: custodial # wip fewusers nowallet nobtc obfuscated custodial nosource nonverifiable reproducible bounty defunct
-date: 2020-12-22
+date: 2021-05-24
 reviewStale: true
 signer:
 reviewArchive:

-providerTwitter:
+providerTwitter: koinal_io
-providerLinkedIn:
+providerLinkedIn: koinal-io
-providerFacebook:
+providerFacebook: Koinal.io
 providerReddit:

 redirect_from:

 ---

+> Secure!<br>
+  We take our system’s security and user safety extremely seriously.
+All Koinal systems use 256BIT RAPID SSL and Google two factor authentication.
+We can proudly state that our systems are extremely secure and we have a laser focus on protecting your data and investments!

+This is their statement on security but it reads more like they are talking about their servers than their wallet here.
+That would imply a custodial wallet.

+As there are no further claims on the website neither, we assume the app is custodial and thus **not verifiable**.